 A movie line of past caught my attention not for its brilliant observation, but for furthering my interest enough to check the numbers.
 The line made reference to Valentine’s Day being a greeting card holiday.
 According to the numbers, more than 151 million cards are sold each year for Valentine’s Day.
 That’s Valentine’s Day inspired.

 Brand recognition and interior decorating ideas association influences the market and the buying public.
-Shopping in grocery, electronics, big box, dollar and home improvement stores for items that keep the all things house that make a home process up, running and connected is what you make out of it.
-My approach and attitude toward this necessary ritual is rooted in an it’s what you make of it attitude and friendly game of decorative distraction.
+Shopping in retail, grocery, electronics, big box, dollar and home improvement stores for the items that keep the all things house that make a home process up, running and connected is what you make out of it.
+Some love the thrill of the shop, search and source while others find the process about us much fun as spending the day in the dentist chair getting a root canal.
+My approach and attitude toward this necessary ritual is rooted, no pun intended, in the glass half full it’s what you make of it attitude.

 The stately portrait of the white haired gentleman framed in attire and colors befitting the home of the red, white and blue is the brand hallmark of a classic breakfast cereal.
 This famous logo never fails to bring to mind the Federal era, American antiques and star spangled decor.

 Going boldly with bold color, furnishings in unique form and placement, and pattern play perfection are design and decor treatments that will have people talking.

 Black and White Marble

 Black, white and basic.
 Or is it?
 Twenty odd years ago a major grocery chain in our area introduced a line of generic brand products packaged in no-frill black and white packaging.
 I mean this packaging was straightforward and to the point with white being the predominate color choice accompanied by plain text black lettering.

 One would think the plain, ordinary, lackluster, non-descriptive packaging would have faded into shelf obscurity, but not in this case.
 The complete opposite effect took place, and the basic packaging stood out above all the others.